samuelneff/node-demo/README.md

 # Workshop

-* Build from existing demos or scratch.
+* Option 1, enhance existing demos
+* Option 2, build from scratch (a plug.dj clone)
 * Demos at the end of the workshop.